 They can travel around the body

-Parasites are not limited just to the intestines.
-They can easily traveling around the blood stream when small and find a suitable place to grow and develop.
+Parasites are not limited to just the intestines.
+They can easily move around the blood stream when they are small.
+They have evolved to move like this, so they can try to find a suitable place to grow and develop.
 Parasites are often mobile, "grazing" in one area of the body after another, eating the host's cells directly or draining the best of the nutrients directly from the host's tissues.
-Another nasty side effect of parasites are their fecal secretions, direct into our own bodies.
+Another nasty side effect of parasites is their fecal secretions (parasite poo), which goes directly into our own bodies.
 These can be quite toxic and affect a person in different ways.
-These can also have an affect on the immune system and further weaken the bodies defences often bringing about fatigue and this can lead to further illnesses.
+These can also have an effect on the immune system and further weaken the bodies defences often bringing about fatigue and this can lead to further illnesses.

 Parasites likely infect everyone at some time.
 It's estimated that as many as 85% of the world's population is affected.
-It's believed by some scientists that parasitic infection is more responsible for diseases like cancer, diabetes, liver dysfunction, even HIV infection, and others, than traditionally accepted.
+It's believed by some scientists that parasitic infection contributes towards more diseases like cancer, diabetes, liver dysfunction, even HIV infection, and others than has traditionally been accepted.

 How do you get parasites?